Josephuuuu/Josephuuuu/README.md

 my name's yousuf.
-im interested in cybersecurity and it in general. ill be here mostly as a way of documenting my growth over the years. i'll mostly be documenting my walkthroughs and projects for future reference.
+im interested in cybersecurity and it in general. ill be here mostly as a way of documenting my growth over the years. i'll mostly be documenting the rooms ive done and projects for future reference.
 <!--
 **Josephuuuu/Josephuuuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.